Software developer

 pool blue.

 Pay attention to the things that expand your heart.
-When a person, a work of art, an essay, a film, a song, a photograph intrigues you, makes your chest feel bigger, gives rise to that warm feeling in your body, take note.
+When a person, a work of art, an essay, a film, a song, a photograph intrigues you, makes your chest feel bigger, gives rise to a warm feeling in your body, take note.